chloevlamynck/Large-Scale-Analysis-of-Biomedical-Data-Group-Project/README.md

-The data used for The dataset used for machine learning, 'merged_data', is made in R during data preparation.
+The dataset used for machine learning, 'merged_data', is made in R during data preparation.
 Be sure to run the code in R and the 'merged_data' file will automatically download in your destination map (the map where the R file is located in).